philips-software/terraform-provider-hsdp/docs/guides/functions.md

 ## Defining your first function

-With the above module in place you can continue defining a function:
+With the above module in place you can continue on to defining a function:

 ```hcl
 resource "hsdp_function" "cuda_test" {